Reporting Pesticide Incidents and Bee Nuisances

 The Pesticide Control Office is responsible for investigating incidents of unintended exposure and harm from pesticides.
 There are many types and causes of pesticide incidents.
 Pesticide Control Office staff investigate pesticide incident reports involving people (including children and farm workers), pets, domestic animals, wildlife including bees and other pollinators, and the environment (air, soil, and water).

-• Other accidental exposures, such as from spills.
+- Other accidental exposures such as from equipment malfunctions or spills.

 To report an incident of pesticide exposure, damage from a pesticide, or a pesticide spill, please complete and submit a Request for Services Form to the GRIC.Pesticide.Office@gric.nsn.us or contact the Pesticide Control Office at: (520) 562-2234.